Goodyear Eagle F1, Tube Type, 700x28 review

 Goodyear Bicycle Tires

-Most consumers connect the Goodyear brand with car tires, as the company has supplied and sponsored all major car races and racing series.
-Interestingly, the Goodyear name 'initially appeared on a bicycle tire already in 1898!
+It's obvious that most consumers connect the Goodyear brand with car tires, as the company has supplied and sponsored all major car races and racing series.
+Interestingly, 'the Goodyear name initially appeared on a bicycle tire as early as 1898!
 The company builds on this experience with a consistent goal: to provide superior performance.
 At their specialized bicycle tire facility in Taiwan, the tires are designed, developed, and manufactured to achieve this goal: top-level performance'.

 Technical Details